jordanmaguire/seed_helper/DEVELOPER_README.md

-# SeedFormatter
+# SeedHelper

-This is a README for working on SeedFormatter
+This is a README for working on SeedHelper

 ## Installing

 ```
-gem build seed_formatter.gemspec
+gem build seed_helper.gemspec
-gem install ./seed_formatter-1.0.0.gem
+gem install ./seed_helper-2.0.0.gem
 ```

 ## Running

 Get into `irb`.

-Run `require 'seed_formatter'`
+Run `require 'seed_helper'`

-Now `include SeedFormatter`
+Now `include SeedHelper`

-Now you can use the functions in seed_formatter.rb
+Now you can use the functions in seed_helper.rb